pythonhealthdatascience/rap_des/README.md

 A **simulation** is a computer model that mimics a real-world system.
 It allows us to test different scenarios and see how the system behaves.
 One of the most common simulation types in healthcare is **discrete-event simulation (DES)**.

 In DES models, time progresses only when **specific events** happen (e.g., a patient arriving or finishing treatment).
 Unlike a continuous system where time flows smoothly, DES jumps forward in steps between events.

-One simple example of a DES model is the **M/M/s queueing model**, which is implemented in this template.
-It is commonly used to represent systems where people (or tasks) arrive, wait for service, get served, and then leave.
+For example, when people (or tasks) arrive, wait for service, get served, and then leave.

 ![Simple DES Animation](simple_des.gif)
 *Simple model animation created using web app developed by Sammi Rosser (2024) available at https://github.com/hsma-programme/Teaching_DES_Concepts_Streamlit and shared under an MIT Licence.*

-For this model, you only need three inputs:

-1. **Average arrival rate**: How often people typically arrive (e.g. patient arriving to clinic).
-2. **Average service duration**: How long it takes to serve one person (e.g. doctor consultation time).
-3. **Number of servers**: How many service points are available (e.g. number of doctors).
+One simple example of a DES model is the **M/M/s queueing model**, which is implemented in this template.
 In a DES model, we use well-known **statistical distributions** to describe the behaviour of real-world processes.
 In an M/M/s model we use:

 * **Poisson distribution** to model patient arrivals.
 * **Exponential distribution** to model server times.

 These can be referred to as Markovian assumptions (hence "M/M"), and "s" refers to the number of parallel servers available.

-**Examples:**
+For this M/M/s model, you only need three inputs:

+1. **Average arrival rate**: How often people typically arrive (e.g. patient arriving to clinic).
+2. **Average service duration**: How long it takes to serve one person (e.g. doctor consultation time).
+3. **Number of servers**: How many service points are available (e.g. number of doctors).

+This model could be applied to a range of contexts, including:

 | Queue | Server/Resource |
 | - | - |